sgotzler/praxis-session/jekyll.md

     - For more information about getting started using GitHub see their [Hello World Guide](https://guides.github.com/activities/hello-world/#what).

 * **Command Line** -- To launch a Jekyll site you'll first need to familiarize yourself with some very basic aspects of "a command line interface (or CLI)," sometimes called "Bash Command Line."
-A Command-Line Interface, as opposed to the Graphical User Interface (or GUI) that most of us know, is that it allows users to issue text-based commands to their computer through a terminal window or "shell."
+A Command-Line Interface, as opposed to the Graphical User Interface (or GUI) that most of us are familiar with, differs in that it allows users to issue text-based commands to their computer through a terminal window or "shell."

 >**NOTE**: Working in GitHub and installing some of the necessary components for running Jekyll requires a brief amount of work, up-front, in the command line--however once this work has been done, all maintenance can be done with the [GitHub Desktop Client](https://desktop.github.com/), an easy to understand GUI that works like any other app.